11 minutes read

 Stability

-Probably the most important feature of Stablecoins is their ability to live up to their name and inject stability into the broader financial system many still have concerns about.
+Probably the most important feature of stablecoins is their ability to live up to their name and inject stability into the broader financial system, which many still have concerns about.

 The steady nature of a USD-pegged token is particularly beneficial for FX payments, where exchange rate fluctuations can result in significant losses or delays.